0xbs/premade-regions/README.md

 Provides region information in the premade groups and applicants listings as well as to other addons.

 When used as a standalone addon it will show the region of the group leader or applicant.
-When used in combination with premade groups you can also filter groups by the group leaders region.
+When used in combination with premade group filter you can also filter the group by the group leaders region.

 <h3>Example</h3>